 There are two main funding schemes, London Arts and Humanities Partnership (LAHP) studentships and the University’s own Queen Mary Postgraduate Research Studentships.
 Both schemes are open to UK and international (including EU) applicants.
 They have different application routes, explained below.

 Check the AHRC website for more details of how to apply

 Applicants who wish to be considered for an Arts and Humanities Research Council (AHRC) studentship must apply directly to the London Arts and Humanities Partnership (LAHP), the doctoral consortium of which Queen Mary is part.
 The studentships are open to suitably qualified applicants of all ages and backgrounds, for full- or part-time study.
 The studentships cover fees at the UK rate as well as a stipend.
 International applicants will have to make up the difference between the home and international fee.
 Further details and the application form can be found here.

 You must have the support of a primary supervisor and the name of a second supervisor before you apply to LAHP.

 The closing date for applications for September 2023 entry was 25 January 2023.
 This has now closed.
 Email email@example.com if you have any questions.

-Each year Queen Mary offers PhD studentships to highly qualified applicants.
-Queen Mary Postgraduate Research Studentships include a tuition fee waiver and an annual stipend at the research council rate.
-Applicants from the United Kingdom, European Union and overseas are eligible to apply.
-We welcome applications in any area of the Department’s research expertise.
-Candidates should hold a first-class or an excellent upper-second class Honours degree or equivalent, and would normally be expected to hold a Master’s degree.
+Each year Queen Mary offers a number of Postgraduate Research Studentships to highly qualified PhD applicants.
+They include a tuition fee waiver and an annual stipend of c.£19,668 (part-time £9,834).
+Studentships are tenable for up to three years.
+Applicants from the United Kingdom, European Union, and overseas are eligible to apply.
+We welcome applications in any area of the Department’s research expertise as well as interdisciplinary projects with other departments.

 We welcome applications from prospective Commonwealth Scholars and candidates seeking other externally-funded awards.